 - Remove the pot from the heat and continue to stir with the whisk for one minute more.
 Pour the lemon curd into a clean container and add the stevia glycerite and salted butter, incorporating completely.
 To cool, place a piece of plastic wrap right on top of the low carb lemon curd and refrigerate at least 6 hours.

-- Whip the remaining heavy cream with the remaining powdered erythritol until stiff.
+Whip the remaining heavy cream with the remaining 1 tbsp of powdered erythritol until stiff.
 Stir to soften and break-up the whipped cream just a bit, then spread it over the filling.
 Refrigerate at least four hours but it's best if left in the refrigerator over-night.

 Signup for my Newsletter